preland/xmr-republic-docs/docs/republic.md

 which is a potential mitigation strategy) before participants could "vote" them out at the next epoch.
-Additionally, the hashrate required to perform such an attack would be roughly equivalent to that of a 51% attack in a traditional Nakamura consensus system, while still maintaining higher-level "safeguards" against adverse network behavior.
+Additionally, the hashrate required to perform such an attack would be roughly equivalent to that of a 51% attack in a traditional Nakamoto consensus system, while still maintaining higher-level "safeguards" against adverse network behavior.

 Centralization